 With these thoughts in mind, here is what we would want our Field Capture section to look like for this example scenario:

-You can also add any additional custom data fields you would like to capture by clicking the blue "Add Data" button at the bottom of the form.
+If your license includes Custom Data, you can also add additional custom data fields you would like to capture by clicking the blue "Add Data" button at the bottom of the form.

-Here are a few examples of custom data that Feathr ID customers often capture:
+Here are a few examples of common custom data fields:

 This section is where you can provide any additional information that may be useful to Feathr engineers as they write the custom code for your implementation request.